 |Newsletter and Membership Directory Notes:

 Freedom Through Vigilance Association members, you have the option of receiving either the quarterly newsletter, the Annual Membership Directory or both via hardcopy or downloading a softcopy PDF.
 If you are interested in receiving softcopies of either or both of these publications, please let us know by filling out this form.
 When a newsletter or directory is published we will put it in a protected directory on the website.
 An e-mail will then be sent to those who want the softcopy letting you know they are available and providing the new password.
-We cannot send the newsletter to anyone who is not a member.

 Our Membership: The FTVA consists of both Active Duty and Civilian members of the 16th Air Force along with former Military/Civilians who were ever part of the USAF Security Service (USAFSS) and its successor commands/Agencies.